 The price to visit Jungfraujoch

 On the train station, I asked for 2 return tickets to the Jungfraujoch.
 I told the kind lady who sold the tickets we had an Interrail pass that would give us a 25% discount.
-She nodded, printed the tickets and said: that will be 330 Swiss Francs please.
-I gasped for air.
-I think I stopped breathing for a moment.
-Almost 300 Euro (310 US Dollars) for 2 return tickets up the mountain.
+She nodded, printed the tickets and said: that will be 330 Swiss Francs,

 I knew a visit to the Jungfraujoch can be expensive.
 I knew roughly how much it would cost us.
 But that it would be that expensive, I never imagined.
-Off course, you can search prices, discount and package deals online.
-But forking over the same amount as 7 dinners or 3 nights in a hotel, for train tickets?
-It blew me away.
+Off course, you can search prices, discounts and package

 Tip: Do your homework before you go and see how much it will cost for you to visit the Jungfraujoch.
 Research discount options or package deals.
 There is no ultimate budget tip to visit the Jungfraujoch.
 It will cost you money.
 A lot!